gully/decotengu/doc/algo.rst

 Finding First Decompression Stop
 --------------------------------
-The algorithm calculates absolute pressure of first decompression stop.
+The algorithm calculates time needed to ascent to first decompression stop.
 The first decompression stop is at shallowest depth, which is outside dive decompression zone.
 The stop is at depth divisible by 3, it is measured in meters and its absolute pressure is measured in bars.